mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 order to check for the absence of clipping, and apply attenuation if necessary.

-The **3** processing blocks are wired in parallel, and in fact consist of the same set plugins, just with different settings.
+The **3** processing blocks are wired in parallel, and in fact consist of the same set of plugins, just with different settings.
 The purpose of having the same set of plugins is to make time alignment easier.
 Although Reaper can compensate for the processing delay, sometimes this does not work right, and having the same set of plugins works more reliably.